Fabian Pena’s Skull Made From Fragmented Cockroach Wings

 I really loved Jennifer Angus’ insect-occupied dollhouse set against a background covered with thousands of exotic dried insects pinned to mimic the designs of vintage wallpaper.
 There was also an amazing light installation matrix of mounted wire cubes filled with tiny white lights, each light contained within a dandelion seed puff.
 So beautiful.
 Oh wow, you really must check out this exhibit.
 The best part is that you have lots of time to see it, and then see it again.

-Dead Or Alive at The Museum of Art & Design, located at 3 Columbus Circle (near 59 Street and Central Park West) runs through October 24, 2010.
+Dead Or Alive at The Museum of Arts and Design, located at 3 Columbus Circle (near 59 Street and Central Park West) runs through October 24, 2010.
 Admission is $15.00.

 Christy Rupp’s Dodo, Mauritius (2007) Made From Fast Food Chicken Bones